Batsford Arboretum, near Moreton on Marsh

 "The first process was to hew a wide glace through the wood leaving here a lofty fir, there a group of hollies, and preserving a dense belt of trees to form a sheltering circumference.
 Next, a deep ravine was boldly gouged for half a mile or so, and by cunning engineering enough water was collected to send a small rill down it.
 Still, there were no rocks – not even a stone; and a ravine with earthen sides differs no whit from a railway cutting.

 These had all to be brought from a distance.
 Huge blocks from oolite limestone – many thousands of tons of them, some of them weighing each as much as seven tons were carted from a quarry about a mile off, and all these great slabs and blocks from one end of the glen to the other were laid so as to conform to the dip of the native beds so as to give the impression of a rocky gorge which to puny streamlet has prevailed to cut out in the course of ages.
 Of course cement had to be used but it has been used so cunningly as to deceive the very elect.
 Even the bed of the stream had to be laid in cement or the water would have soaked away out of sight."

-2020 Opening times Batsford Arboretum- Open all year.
-Please see website for more details.
+Batsford Arboretum Opening Times 2021 - see latest information by visiting website.
+Normally Open all year.
 Full disabled access in the visitor centre.
 About 40% access in the arboretum itself.